BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/technology-and-art.md

 Ultimately, on the stock market, business becomes gamified.
 Companies shift their focus away from their products and become preoccupied with competition---Bezos versus Sergey Brin versus Mark Zuckerberg.

-Additionally, since the digital industry is characterized by non-scarcity, it had to introduce a new business logic that gathers, concentrates, and "protects" knowledge and information.
+Additionally, since the digital industry is characterized by non-scarcity, it had to introduce a new business logic that gathers, concentrates, and protects knowledge and information.
 Under the guise of improving customer services, this new business logic aims to provide consumers with exactly what they want.
 I would argue, however, that the goal is more about manipulating consumers into an endless cycle of mostly subpar consumer goods.
-As previously discussed in [Extreme Consumerism](sec-consumerism), desire is produced, channeled, and confused.
+Desire is produced, channeled, and confused.

 We have to ask: